 Many defendants in this situation feel compelled to “take the deal.”
 They fear that if they go to trial and get convicted, having to register as a sex offender will be an unbearably bad outcome.

-In most of the sting operations, the undercover cop is pretending to be a gay man out cruising.
+In most of the sting operations, the undercover officer is pretending to be a gay man out cruising.

 Example: A decoy officer lurks in a park bathroom until a guy who appears to be gay walks in.
 The officer is dressed in plain clothes.
 He starts acting flirtatious.
 He makes heavy eye contact, winks, and touches his penis from outside his pants.